8 ways your money can work harder

-Most current and savings account pay a little more than 0% these days.
-Even if it was a bit higher, in most years that would get swallowed up by inflationary forces that eat into interest much faster than pineapple tarts at Chinese New Year.
+Most current and savings accounts pay little more than 0% these days.
+Even if it were a bit higher, in most years that would get swallowed up by inflationary forces that eat into interest much faster than pineapple tarts at Chinese New Year.

-The DBS Multiplier Account can offer interest rate as high as 3.8% each year if
+The DBS Multiplier Account can offer interest rates as high as 3.8% each year if

-- your salary is credited into any DBS or POSB account, and
+- Your salary and/or dividends are credited into any DBS or POSB account, and

-- you use one or more of our everyday banking services: credit cards, the payment of home loan instalments, the purchase of insurance, or an investment that suits your lifestyle and savings pattern.
+- you use one or more of our everyday banking services: credit cards, payment of home loan instalments, purchase of insurance, or an investment that suits your lifestyle and savings pattern.

 Here’s where the “do-less” magic lies.
 There’s no minimum salary amount, no minimum credit card spend, and no minimum investment or insurance premium amount.
 And if you’re 29 and below, no minimum balance is required.